One day your plant looks great, the next day it’s mottled and covered in webbing. It’s a disaster!

 No beneficial insects and mites are compatible with pesticides.
 Don’t believe anyone or any label that says so.
 Predators have little to no chemical resistance, and pests do.
 Anything you use will disproportionately reduce predator populations and in a short time you will have the pests return without the predators.

 Especially in the case of spider mites!
 Spider mites prefer some plants over others.
-What they absolutely love is soft plant tissue often on plants that look matte instead of glossy.
+What they absolutely love is soft plant tissue like that of plants that look matte instead of glossy.
 In some cases this is because the glossy look is part of a plants’ defence from sun, rain, pathogens and…pests.
 Soaps are sometimes effective pesticides but they also wash and destroy these protective layers on the plant tissue.
 This will INCREASE spider mite feeding.
 Do not use soaps.
 (And for the same reason, oils and acids).

-Finally, do yourself a favour and put the in-soil predatory mite Stratiolaelaps scimitus into all potted plants, root balls, and garden beds you can.
+Finally, do yourself a favour and put the in-soil predatory mite Stratiolaelaps scimitus into all potted plants, root balls, and garden beds.
 Spider mites overwinter (avoid freezing) by burrowing into the ground.
 Here, the predatory mite Stratiolaelaps will eat them.
 This is an important step in controlling spider mites that seem to return year after year.
 It’s also part of an organic clean-out of greenhouse spaces.
 Furthermore, you get the added benefit of flea control (yep, they have to have a soil stage), fungus gnat control, root weevil control and more.

 Tips for Outdoors: